SophieLi0720/Cash-Machine/README.md

 ## This app is designed to:
 1. Emulate a cash dispensing device like an ATM
-2. Suport various denominations and update balance after the transactions automatically
+2. Suport various denominations and automatically update the balance after successful transactions
-3. Process transaction request, provide information and dispense legal combinations of notes
+3. Process transaction requests, provide information and dispense legal combinations of notes

 ## Further Development(TODO):
 1. Implement threshold notification and different error notifications for the different reasons for failures